trentlarson/lives-of-gifts/src/markdown/opportunities.md

-We have specific strategies in mind, but there are many other great ways to spread gifts.
+You see specific strategies here, but there are many other great ways to spread gifts.

 ## Have time?